MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers-sovereign-clouds.md

 # Embed a Power BI dashboard, tile, or report into your application for sovereign clouds
 Learn how to integrate, or embed, a dashboard, tile or report, into a web app using the Power BI .NET SDK along with the Power BI JavaScript API when embedding for your customers.
 This is typically the ISV scenario.

-Power BI also supports sovereign (private) clouds as well as a public one.
+Power BI also supports sovereign (private) clouds.
 Each private cloud has its own affiliation.
 The different private clouds are:

 * U.S. Government Community Cloud (GCC)